M66B/FairEmail/docs/FAQ-da-rDK.md

 * Google does not expose details (name, e-mail, etc) about buyers to developers
 * An app like FairEmail cannot select which Google account to use
 * It may take a while until the Play store app has synchronized a purchase to another device
-* Play Butik-køb kan ikke anvendes uden Play Butik, hvilket heller ikke er tilladt jf.
-Play Butik-reglerne
+* Play Store purchases cannot be used without the Play Store, which is also not allowed by Play Store rules

 If you cannot solve the problem with the purchase, you will have to contact Google about it.